Buddhist Foundations

 This is a soft landing for anyone curious about Buddhism, not as a belief system to adopt, but as a practical and ethical path to explore.

-Here you’ll find a gentle introduction to core Buddhist ideas, including ethical precepts, the Eightfold Path, and different forms of meditation.
-The goal isn’t to get it all perfect, it’s to begin with curiosity and keep walking the path.
-A key insight is that suffering (dukkha) often comes not from life itself but from how the mind interprets and resists experience.
-This is especially for folks in recovery who want something grounded, experiential, and not loaded with dogma.
-Buddhism, at its heart, is a path of liberation through understanding.
+Here you’ll find a gentle introduction to core Buddhist ideas, including ethical precepts, the Four Noble Truths, the Eightfold Path, and different forms of meditation.
+The goal is not to get everything right at once.
+It is to begin with curiosity and keep practicing.
+A central insight is that suffering, or dukkha, is shaped not only by pain itself but also by how we relate to what is happening.
+This can be especially helpful in recovery for people looking for something grounded and experiential.
+At its best, Buddhism offers a path of liberation through understanding.

 Ethics & Practice